Production still from Indoor Person at Normal Ave Theatre (Off-Broadway). Photo by Sub/Urban Photography).

 Training for performers and facilitators on best practices when it comes to intimacy direction and consent/boundary practices in theatre, film, dance, and improv

 I teach and have been through the entire IDC curriculum and have the exact same credentials as someone who is certified, though I remain formally uncertified by choice.
 I have also trained 30 hours with Theatrical Intimacy Education, and taken courses with Moving Body Arts, Intimacy Coordinators of Color, and multiple independent intimacy professionals.
+I am a co-founder and member or The Intimacy Collective and PNW Theatrical Intimacy.
 Please see my resume for a full list of relevant training,

 Process & values